Studying explicit $U(1)_A$ symmetry breaking in hot and magnetised two flavour non-local NJL model constrained using lattice results: Results

 Then we further explore the impact of the magnetic field on $\chi_t$ and learn that it increases with the increase of $eB$ below the transition temperature.
 This is easily understood as $eB$ increases the condensate at low $T$.
 This finding has already been reported in Ref.~\cite{Bandyopadhyay:2019pml} in the local NJL model.
 There are two main differences between our calculation and Ref.~\cite{Bandyopadhyay:2019pml}.
 The first is that we use a value of $c$ determined by matching to $T=0$ LQCD results at $T=0$.
-Second, we observe that after the transition temperature we don't see any effect of magnetic field on $\chi_t$ and they all fall on top of each other, whereas Ref.~\cite{Bandyopadhyay:2019pml} reported a considerable impact from the magnetic field even after the transition temperature qualitatively following the behaviour of the condensate average as expected from the discussion above.
-For model parameters which show magnetic catalysis around $T_{CO}$~\cite{Bandyopadhyay:2019pml}, $\chi_t$ increases with $eB$ in this region while for model parameters that show the IMC effect, $\chi_t$ also shows a decrease with $eB$ around $T_{CO}$.
+Second, we observe that after $1.3\,T_{CO}$ or so we don't see any effect of magnetic field on $\chi_t$ and they all fall on top of each other, whereas Ref.~\cite{Bandyopadhyay:2019pml} reported a considerable impact from the magnetic field even after the transition temperature.
+It is also to be noted from the figure that the IMC effect is well reflected in $\chi_t$ around the $T_{CO}$.

 In Fig.~\ref{fig:top_sus_j_cd} we show the sensitivity of the result to the value of $c$ for $eB=0$.
-We see that currently the LQCD results for $\chi_t$ cannot distinguish between the fitted value of $c$, $c=1/2$ (standard NJL model), and $c=1$ (maximal mixing).
-But slight improvement in the results will soon be able to constrain $c$ values independently which will provide a strong constraint on the model.
+It is drawn for two different values of $c$: $c=0.149$ (the fitted one with solid black line), $c=1/2$ (standard NJL model with blue dashed line).
+For the fitted value, we have shown the uncertainty in $\chi_t$ as well by the magenta band.
+This uncertainty arises from the uncertainty in $c$, given by Eq.~\ref{eq:c_LH_pheno_cons}.
+At low temperature the $\chi_t$ for these three values are almost the same and as the temperature is enhanced they start diverging from one another, particular above the $T_{CO}$.
+We see that currently the LQCD results for $\chi_t$ cannot distinguish among these values.